Would you like to get to know a marketing channel with one of the highest conversion rates (35%) compared to others?

 - Direct mailing

-In the following articles of mine, I discussed many more real estate marketing channels that you could use to promote your opt-in incentive for text message marketing and prospecting:
+In the following articles of mine, I discussed many more real estate marketing channels that you could use to promote your opt-in incentive for real estate SMS marketing:

 - All You Need to Know About Real Estate Prospecting Conversion Rates